bhanusaisuryatejadevops/Infilect-monitoring-dashboard/README.md

 # Monitoring Dashboard Platform

 ## Overview
 This project is a simple Monitoring Dashboard Platform with a Node.js backend exposing mock metrics and a React frontend visualizing real-time metrics.
-It is containerized using Docker, deployed on a local k3s Kubernetes cluster, and automated with a GitLab CI pipeline.
+It is containerized using Docker, deployed on a local k3s Kubernetes cluster, and automated with a GitLab CI pipeline..

 ## System Architecture
 ![Architecture Diagram](architecture.png)